 If your top-choice college list includes a variety of larger and smaller colleges, you’ll need to keep this in mind when making evaluations based upon the student to instructor ratio.

-suggests you “Watch out for schools with student to faculty ratios over 20 to 1.”
-The idea behind a lower student to teacher ratio is added time for questions and more office visit availability for professors.
-A lower student to instructor ratio may lead to better grades and increased motivation; this equates to the best of all—college graduation!
+that you, "Watch out for schools with student to faculty ratios over 20 to 1."
+The idea behind a lower student to teacher ratio is added time for questions and more office hours availability for professors.
+A lower student to instructor ratio may lead to better grades and increased motivation; which equates to better success for college graduation!

-Once you get into more degree specific courses, you’ll want to be sure you have plenty of time with the instructor and that he/she has the time to invest back in you.
+Once you get into more degree specific courses, you’ll want to be sure you have plenty of time with the instructor and that they have the time to invest in you.
 After all, this DOES have something to do with what you want to be when you grow up.
 You’re going to be excited about all the case studies you get to dig into, and you’ll have questions!

 Employment or Bust

 How likely am I to get a job after I graduate?